bluedev773/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page, AJAX-based, Twitter clone amde using jQuery, HTML5 and CSS3.
+Tweeter is a simple, single-page, AJAX-based, Twitter clone made using jQuery, HTML5 and CSS3.

 ## Final Product